clj-commons/citrus/README.md

 - Pass the reconciler explicity from parent components to children.
 Since it is a reference type it won't affect `rum/static` (`shouldComponentUpdate`) optimization.
 But if you prefer to do it _Redux-way_, you can use context in _Rum_ as well https://github.com/tonsky/rum/#interop-with-react
 - Set up the initial state value by `broadcast-sync!`ing an `:init` event before first render.
 This enforces controllers to keep state initialization in-place where they are defined.
+- Use a multimethod as resolver function when rendering on server.

 ## Testing